Revisiting Cosine Similarity via Normalized ICA-transformed Embeddings: Introduction

 Cosine similarity is widely used to measure the similarity between two embeddings~\cite{DBLP:journals/tacl/BojanowskiGJM17,DBLP:conf/emnlp/ReimersG19,sitikhu2019comparison} and can be computed efficiently~\cite{DBLP:conf/ideal/LiH13,DBLP:journals/isci/XiaZL15,DBLP:conf/emnlp/GaoYC21}.
 For word embeddings, the norm represents the importance of the word and the direction represents the meaning of the word~\cite{DBLP:conf/emnlp/YokoiTASI20,DBLP:conf/emnlp/OyamaYS23}.
 Therefore, cosine similarity, which is the inner product of the normalized embeddings, makes sense as word similarity.
 Studies dealing with cosine tend to focus on the angle~\cite{DBLP:conf/cvpr/DengGXZ19,DBLP:journals/corr/abs-2309-12871} or interpret it as a correlation coefficient~\cite{DBLP:journals/corr/abs-1208-3145}.

 Unlike existing studies, our research introduces a novel interpretation of cosine similarity, focusing on embeddings transformed by Independent Component Analysis (ICA)~\cite{DBLP:journals/nn/HyvarinenO00}, which aims to maximize the independence of components.
-To implement the ICA transformation, FastICA~\cite{DBLP:journals/tnn/Hyvarinen99}, which is derived from Principal Component Analysis (PCA)~\cite{hotelling1933analysis}, is widely used.
-ICA-transformed embeddings are known to have interpretable axes~\cite{marecek-etal-2020,DBLP:journals/corr/abs-2212-09580,DBLP:conf/emnlp/YamagiwaOS23}.
+FastICA~\cite{DBLP:journals/tnn/Hyvarinen99} is widely used as an implementation of ICA, where it further rotates the whitened embeddings from Principal Component Analysis (PCA)~\cite{hotelling1933analysis} to make the components of the embeddings closer to independent random variables.
+ICA-transformed embeddings are known to have interpretable axes~\cite{marecek-etal-2020,DBLP:conf/coling/MusilM24,DBLP:conf/emnlp/YamagiwaOS23}.
 Specifically, \citet{DBLP:conf/emnlp/YamagiwaOS23} determined the meanings of the axes by examining the top words with the highest component values in the normalized ICA-transformed embeddings.
-Figure~\ref{fig:intro} shows heatmaps of the normalized embeddings after ICA and PCA transformations.
+Figure~\ref{fig:intro} shows heatmaps of the normalized GloVe embeddings after ICA and PCA transformations.
+Here, as an example, the meaning of an axis is denoted as \textit{[decimals]}, and this notation applies to other axes as well.
 These axes of the ICA-transformed embeddings can be interpreted as \textit{[france]}, \textit{[payments]}, \textit{[guns]}, \textit{[canada]}, and \textit{[decimals]}, whereas those of the PCA-transformed embeddings remain uninterpretable.
-Hereafter, the meaning of an axis will be denoted as \textit{[decimals]} and a word is denoted as \textit{paris}, with their indices denoted as $\ell_{\text{\textit{[decimals]}}}$ and $i_{\text{\textit{paris}}}$, respectively.
+As demonstrated in the experiments in Section~\ref{sec:experiments}, ICA provides better interpretability than PCA, and normalization further enhances this interpretability.
+Hereafter, a word will be denoted as \textit{paris}, as an example.
+For the indices of an axis and a word, we use $\ell_{\text{\textit{[decimals]}}}$ and $i_{\text{\textit{paris}}}$, respectively, as examples.
+The same notation applies to other axes and words.